badnames/brainfuckInterpreter/README.md

 # brainfuckInterpreter
-A interpreter for the Brainfuck language.
-Implemented using only a single C++ file.
+An interpreter for the Brainfuck language, implemented using only a single C++ file.

 ## What is Brainfuck?
 Brainfuck is an esoteric programming language where the only symbols used are "<", ">", "+", "-", "." and "!".